 Learn how micro-credentials have impacted the nation’s educators:

-The Impact of Micro-credentials on Educator Practice, Odelia Younge, Senior Project Director, Educator Micro-Credentials at Digital Promise
+Demonstrating the Impact of Powerful Learning: HP Teaching Fellows and Micro-credentials, Odelia Younge, Senior Project Director, Educator Micro-Credentials at Digital Promise

 Going to one of these events/workshops?
 Let us know so we can connect!